-Other Requirements:
+Other Requirements

 Film Viewing: There are several films (indicated on the schedule below) that you are required to view for this class.
 Unfortunately, there is not enough time to screen these during class; therefore, you are required to view these films as homework.
 These movies are widely available on Netflix and other streaming sites.
 If you are unable to find a movie, you may borrow the DVD from me.
 After viewing a required film, you must write up a short review of the production.
-Instructions for reviews will be distributed.
+Instructions for reviews are posted on my website at www.sjsu.edu/faculty/eastwood.